An event filled bonding experience

-Shamus wanted a drink from the river.
-I only wear a size eight shoe so was unable to learn how to water-ski.
+Shamus was making his own path along the river's edge.
+He wanted a drink and made quite the splash diving right in.
+I only wear a size eight shoe so was unable to learn how to water-ski while he frolicked and cooled himself off in a whirlpool of waves.
 A wave of laughter washed over me along with the tide.
-“Look mommy at the funny man. “ Child and mother pointed out my spectacle and soon the whole picnic crowd joined in the fun.
+“Look mommy at the funny man. “

 I stood, bowed, and with the help of Shamus clambered up the bank with a friendly fish wiggling out of a back pocket.
 Surely it was time to head back home but how was I to get there?

 Shamus loves chasing mailman trucks.
+One gave us a passing glance as it rolled down the parkway road.
 The crowd cheered as I passed joggers, tumbling them like bowling pins.
+Their feet were still trodding air as they gave upsidedown shouts of encouragement while we raced past.
 Shamus and I were home in no time.
-I wouldn’t have to wait to catch my breath.
-It would never arrive in time to save my life.
-“Here’s your mail.”
+I didn't have to wait to catch my breath.
+It had arrived in the whirlwind we made coming to our door.

 Cyn was waiting on the front porch.
 “Did you have a nice time bonding?”

-“Let’s get a cat, say a mountain lion.”
+“Let’s get a cat, not a black one.
+They are too much darn bad luck, say a mountain lion.”